grob/ringo-sqlstore/README.md

         }
     });

-Not that SQLstore will add an additional "id" column since it currently doesn't support combined keys.
+Note that SQLstore will add an additional "id" column since it currently doesn't support combined keys.
 With this prerequisite fulfilled you can define a many-to-many collection as follows:

     "properties": {
         "books": {
             "type": "collection",
             "entity": "Book",
-            "through": "RelAuthorBook", // the entity to join with "join": "RelAuthorBook.book = Book.id", // the join predicate
+            "through": "RelAuthorBook", // the entity to join with "join": "RelAuthorBook.book == Book.id", // the join predicate
             "localProperty": "id", // optional, defaults to the "id" value as local key "foreignProperty": "RelAuthorBook.author" // the column containing the foreign key "orderBy": "publishDate desc" // optional, specified as "propertyName[ (asc|desc)[ending]]"